-Algorithm 2: Sliding Model Method.
+3.2 Sliding Model Method

-rior or likelihood) of the best match of the keyword model with a segment of the observation.
+The sliding model method [19], see Algorithm 2, returns the Average Observation Probability (posterior or likelihood) of the best match of the keyword model with a segment of the observation.
 This is done by computing the score for each segment.
 It reuses the partial results between segments starting at the same frame.
-If the basic operation is the computation at Line 2.1, then the cost is LN(N-1)/2. $\{b^, e^\}$ denote the optimal segmentation.
+If the basic operation is the computation at Line 2.1, then the cost is LN(N-1)/2. { b^, e^ } denote the optimal segmentation.

-Segmentation by Filler Re-estimation
+4 Segmentation by Filler Re-estimation